Satochi001/officiate-de-basket-/README.md

 # Basket Ball  officiating app

-app still under construction .
+app currently on mvp .

 A new Flutter project.